chaek-union/basic-stats-omics-labs/README.md

 **Target Audience:** Undergraduate biology students

 **Prerequisites:**
-- Your Google account (for accessing Colab notebooks)
+- A Google account (for accessing Colab notebooks)
 - Basic understanding of genetics concepts
 - Recommended preparatory reading: [Human Genetics](https://chaek.org/books/human-genetics)

+---

+This book is written as a collection of Google Colab tutorials.
+Each chapter provides hands-on practice with various statistical methods used in genomics, transcriptomics, and proteomics research at an undergraduate level.

+**⚠️ Note:** This book has not been fully reviewed yet.
+If you find any errors or have suggestions for improvement, please report them via [GitHub Issues](https://github.com/chaek-union/basic-stats-omics-labs/issues).

+**Purpose:** This book was created to train intern students in our laboratory.

 ---